leonyork/xk6-output-timestream/README.md

 For more information see [the alternatives](docs/Alternatives.md).

-Using this extension lets you hook up K6 to AWS Timestream - plus you get a nice looking [Grafana](https://grafana.com/grafana/dashboards/) dashboard 😉.
+Using this extension lets you hook up K6 to AWS Timestream - plus you get a nice looking [Grafana](https://grafana.com/grafana/dashboards/) dashboard 😉 based off the [K6 Load Testing Results dashboard](https://grafana.com/grafana/dashboards/2587-k6-load-testing-results/).

 ![Example Grafana dashboard](docs/dashboard.png)